Nhu Huynh, RD, LDN, CNSC, CSO

 Before joining CTCA in August 2006, Huynh spent three years as a clinical nutrition manager at Sodexo Corporation in Philadelphia.
 She also worked as a nutrition coordinator in a retirement community and as a nutrition educator for the County Health Division in Philadelphia.

-Huynh leads a team of clinical oncology dietitians at Eastern.
-She and her team provide patients with ongoing nutrition screenings, assessments and support.
+As the leader of a team of clinical oncology dietitians at Eastern, Huynh and her team provide patients with ongoing nutrition screenings, assessments and support.
 They also provide counsel to patients and their families on specific nutritional guidelines for cancer and diabetes.
 She says she enjoys working for an organization that values the important role of nutrition in cancer care.

 Huynh says patients come to CTCA with concerns regarding what foods they can eat to help optimize their nutrition status.
 She says she and the other dietitians provide each patient with an individualized, well-balanced diet plan that contains foods with adequate macronutrients.